-Pull the low-voltage control leads from the heater module - VIO and BRN (2 of each if a 2-circuit heater module is installed; identify for circuit no. 1) - to the 4-pole terminal board TB4 located on the heater bulkhead to the left of the Heater module.
-Connect the VIO lead from Heater circuit no. 1 to terminal TB4-1.
-For 2 stage heating, connect the VIO lead from Heater circuit no. 2 to terminal TB4-2.
-See Fig. 33.
+Pull the low-voltage control leads from the heater module - VIO and BRN (two of each if a two-circuit heater module is installed; identify for circuit #1) - to the 4-pole terminal board TB4 located on the heater bulkhead to the left of the Heater module.
+Connect the VIO lead from Heater circuit #1 to terminal TB4-1.
+For 2 stage heating, connect the VIO lead from Heater circuit #2 to terminal TB4-2.
+See Fig. 39.

-Fig. 33 - Accessory Electric Heater Control Connections
+Fig. 39 - Accessory Electric Heater Control Connections